Tel Aviv Airport Guide

 - Children’s Play Room - Locations: Terminal 1, Airside, Departures Hall (Duty Free area) • Terminal 3, Airside, Concourse B, C and D, at entrance (right hand side) of every concourse and at end of the concourse on the left hand side (behind the shops).

-- Currency Exchange - Bank Hapoalim offers 24-hour service from three locations: Landside, Baggage Claim near carousels 6 and 7 • Landside, Eastern Hall • Landside, Check-In counter between Departure Hall and Buy & Bye Mall.
+- Currency Exchange - Terminal 3, Bank Hapoalim offers 24-hour service from three locations: Landside, Baggage Claim near carousels 6 and 7 • Landside, Eastern Hall • Landside, Check-In counter between Departure Hall and Buy & Bye Mall. • Terminal 1, the Yahav Bank provides currency exchange.
+Hours: vary depending on the day of week but never opens before 8:00 and closes by 1:00PM or 5:00PM and is never open on Friday.

 - Food & Drinks - There are a variety of restaurants/cafes however at the time of this update, we don't know if there are any 24 hour food concessions available.
 Vending machines can be found at the entrances to all concourses.